Pakistan rupee's decline quickens as caretaker prime minister takes reins

 The Pakistan rupee's decline quickened for a second day on Wednesday, after a caretaker prime minister was given the reins to guide the crisis-ridden country through to a national election that must take place by early November.

-The rupee dropped 1% in interbank market to 294.5 against the U.S. dollar during trading on Wednesday, according to Refinitiv data, having also lost 1% on Tuesday.
+The rupee dropped 1.2% in the interbank market to close at 294.9 against the U.S. dollar, according to central bank data, having also lost 1% on Tuesday.

-A caretaker prime minister, Anwaar-ul-Haq Kakar, was sworn in on Monday after the president dissolved parliament last week on the advice of outgoing Prime Minister Shehbaz Sharif.
+Caretaker prime minister Anwaar-ul-Haq Kakar was sworn in on Monday after the president dissolved parliament last week on the advice of outgoing Prime Minister Shehbaz Sharif.

 The top challenge for the caretaker government and its successor remains the stabilisation of the economy, which is suffering from record high inflation.